konstantinskorin/mtn-projects/README.md

 mtn-projects
 ============

-Projects for MTN 2019 lab1
+Projects for MTN 2019 lab